AndyKhang404/simple-pomo/README.md

 # simple-pomo
-A simple, eye-candying pomodoro web app written with pure html,css and javascript
+A simple, somewhat responsive pomodoro web app written with pure html,css and javascript